maxcoldrick/foodapi/README.md

 `server` and `java` are mostly optional.

-The `web` application initialises the tables in the PostgreSQL database that is running on `db`
+The `web` application initialises the tables in the PostgreSQL database that is running on `db`.

 `web` uses a [Puma](https://github.com/puma/puma) webserver to expose an API with a RESTful interface (and [Devise](https://github.com/plataformatec/devise) token auth) to the DB and utilises ActiveRecord CRUD methods for database operations - the API returns JSON (the people's format).